Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 5. Try a phone call

 If emails aren’t working, it’s time to pick up the phone.
 Sometimes, a two-minute phone call is all it takes to get a payment issue resolved.
-They may have not checked their emails, or perhaps they went on vacation and forgot to set an autoresponder.
+They may not have checked their emails, or perhaps they went on vacation and forgot to set an autoresponder.

 When calling your client: